Primitheus/OctoLair/README.md

 # OctoLair
-Download ROMs Directly on to the TrimUI Smart Pro intended and only tested for ``CrossMix 1.3.0.1``.
+Download ROMs from Vimm's Vault directly on to the TrimUI Smart Pro intended and only tested for ``CrossMix 1.3.0.1``.

 ## Instructions